Inanees/full-stack-journey/README.md

 -  [Udemy](https://www.udemy.com/)
 -  Total length is over 50 hours ++
 - Php oop and php laravel
-- Udemy got short javascript courses so kalau nak buat exercises tu mcm ok je ambik yg pendek2
+- Udemy have short javascript courses so we can do any of those short exercises.

 ## This is what we have so far but haven't decide
 ### PHP